 Sean Mayberry is a former diplomat and social marketer who believes that treating depression in women in Africa is the most simple and cost-effective way to address systemic poverty.
 Sean implemented successful HIV/AIDS and malaria programs in Africa for years, and saw firsthand how undetected, untreated depression negatively affected people’s lives.
-As a result, in 2013, Sean founded StrongMinds, a social enterprise with the mission of improving the mental health of women in Africa.
+As a result, in 2013, Sean founded StrongMinds, a social enterprise with the mission of improving the mental health of women and adolescents in Africa.

 Prior to founding StrongMinds, Sean was the CEO for FXB International, an anti-poverty team active in Africa, and the COO for VisionSpring, which provides eyeglasses to low-income populations.
 Sean also worked for Population Services International as their Country Director in India and the Congo.
 Previously, he worked in the corporate sector for the Intel Corporation and for the US Department of State as a Foreign Service Officer.
 Sean holds a degree from Rensselaer Polytechnic Institute and an MBA from Emory University.